 Summer and spring are warm; fall and winter can be cool.
 Layered clothing is advised.
 The mansion it temperature controlled.

 Tours consist of three floors of Bidwell Mansion, including approximately 50 stairs.
 The first floor of Bidwell Mansion is accessible via an exterior ramp.
 The two upper levels are only accessible by stairs.
 For visitors unable to climb stairs, an open-captioned video of the 2nd and 3rd floors may be viewed in the Visitor Center.

 The Visitor Center is completely accessible.
 It includes restrooms, water fountain, a lobby, a museum store, an exhibit hall and a theater.

 Visitor Center Friday through Monday

 Friday through Monday 11 AM to 5 PM

 Closed Tuesday through Thursday.

 Tours leave on the hour and take approximately 50 minutes with the last tour leaving at 4 PM.

-Tours are held Monday from 12 PM to 4 PM.
+Tours are held Friday through Monday from 11 AM to 4 PM.

 Adult 18 and over: $6.00